MagnumOpuses/jobtechdev.se/site/content/faq/_index.md

 {{%expand "API Job Search" %}}

 {{< FAQ
-    "1"="Is it possible to only show ads outside Sweden| Yes, you could do a negative query for Sweden, search?country=-199 then you will revice all ads not containg the Swedish country code. "
+    "1"="Is it possible to only show ads outside Sweden| Yes, you could do a negative query for Sweden, search?country=-199 then you will receive all ads not containing the Swedish country code. "
+    "2"="Can I get a list of
+     yrkesområde/yrkesgrupper/yrken| Yes, you could get a list using the taxonomy endpoint "
 >}}

 {{% /expand%}}